Bay Tour in Santa Cruz

 To do the Bay tour you can actually do it in two different ways, by yourself or with a tour.

-If you go by yourself, to enter Las Grietas you need to pay 10$USD (with an obligatory guide), the water taxis cost you roughly 1$ USD per ride and per person, and you will need to rent snorkel equipment (on the tour is included, as is the food).
+If you go by yourself, to enter Las Grietas you need to pay $10 USD (with an obligatory guide), the water taxis cost you roughly 1$ USD per ride and per person, and you will need to rent snorkel equipment (on the tour it is included, as is the food).

-The second option is with a tour (like I did).
+The second option is a tour.
 I again recommend you book it with the company Galapagos Dreams.
 Ask them at the reception where you need to go or if someone will pick you up.

 Clothing & Accessories: